rubymonsters/webapps-for-beginners/source/08-rack/01-hello_world.md

 * a hash that contains a single header (the content type), and
 * an array containing a single string, which is the body.

-So the method `call` returns something that represents a response in Rack!
+So the method `call` returns something that represents an HTTP response in Rack!

-Rack makes it so that whenever there's a request coming in (on the computer that is `localhost`, i.e. your own, local computer, and on the port 9292), it will turn this request into a hash that is passed to the method `call`.
+Rack makes it so that whenever there's a request coming in (on the computer that is `localhost`, i.e. your own, local computer, and on the port 9292), it will turn this request into a hash `env` that is passed to the method `call`.
 I.e. the argument `env` contains the request information.
 We'll have a look at that in a minute.